Diceycle/Arknights-Material-Planner/README.md

 Click on any Material in the depot to display its recipe if it has one.

-**Please note that Class Chips are currently not considered craftable.**
+**Please note that conversion between different class chips are not listed since it is a net-negative process and will cause issues with the calculation of required materials.**

 ### Color Settings